michaelgwelch/loominate.net/_posts/2013-10-11-math-from-scratch-in-haskell-addition.md

 Eric did all the hard work of explaining the recursive algorithm for addition.

 First thing I'll need is an equality operator for Bit.
-I'll just derive that by adding &#8220;deriving Eq&#8221; to the Bit definition.
+I'll just derive that by adding "deriving Eq" to the Bit definition.

 {% highlight haskell %}